-This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
-For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
-I am just a mama with lots of health and fitness knowledge and experience.
+This post may contain affiliate links to items I love, and I am confident you will too!
+All opinions are my own, however, I may receive a small commission on purchases.
+As an Amazon Associate I earn from qualifying purchases.
+For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Protein shakes, if you choose the right kind, offer protein and a range of other nutritional benefits that will curb sugar cravings, give your body nutrients and vitamins it needs, in addition to being quick and easy.
-I go over why protein is essential for weight loss more in detail in this post.

 Now that I’ve lost all my baby weight, I use the protein shakes for extra nutrition while running and breastfeeding.
 I am able to keep up my supply and run around 25 miles a week because I make sure I eat a lot of nutrients.

 If you are struggling to lose the baby weight, and keep up your milk supply, I have a brand new program out, The Postpartum Cure, which focuses on a specific meal plan for breastfeeding mamas to lose weight, but keep their milk supply up.
 Protein is a key factor in this program, and I go over everything including a meal plan, recipes and grocery list.
 I also have some fabulous lactation desserts, which help you with sweet cravings!
 See what other mamas are saying, and it also comes in an app, which makes it super user-friendly and easy to navigate through the recipes, workouts and more.
 I also have an ab-rehab and pelvic core program to help you heal your mommy tummy!

 First, you want to choose the right protein powder for your shake.